XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 A deposit into Ripple means moving funds from a user's balance at a gateway into a separate record tracking Ripple-backed funds, and then sending the equivalent amount of issuances in Ripple to the user's Ripple account.

+Before the first deposit (once only):

+1. ACME publishes its cold wallet address to users.
+2. Alice extends a trust line from her Ripple account to ACME's cold wallet, indicating that she is willing to hold ACME's issuances.

 An example of a deposit flow:

 1. Alice asks to deposit €2 of her ACME balance into Ripple.